maniospas/smoll/docs/std.md

 ```rust
 cstr(unsafe_temp) -> (cstr)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### cstr - a cstr description of an error code